jexp/store-utils/readme.md

 Uses the BatchInserterImpl to read a store and write the target store keeping the node-ids.
 Copies the manual (legacy) index-files as is, please note it performs no index upgrade!

-You will have to recreate any schema indexes too.
+**You will have to recreate any schema indexes too.**

-Ignores broken nodes and relationships and records them in `target/store-copy.log`
+Ignores broken nodes and relationships and records them in `$targetdb/store-copy.log`

 Also useful to skip no longer wanted properties, relationships with a certain type.
 Or of certain labels and even nodes with certain labels.